 Since World War II, schools and educational institutions have not been blocked at the same time and for the same reason in so many countries around the world.
 Although we know that the impact of this virus will be far-reaching, what could it mean in the long term for education?
 In this way, the COVID-19 pandemic has changed education forever.
 While we know that the impact of this virus will be far-reaching, what could it mean in the long run for education?
 In this way, the COVID-19 pandemic has changed education forever.

 For some time now, according to Racionero (2012), educators around the world have been talking about the need to rethink how future generations are educated.
-This could be the change that the sector needed to make us rethink how we educate and question what we need to teach and what students are preparing for.
-So as educators grapple with new ways to communicate with students outside of the classroom, it's a good time to reflect on how this disruptive crisis can help teachers define what learning should be like for Generations Z and beyond.
+This could be the change the sector needed to make us rethink how we educate and question what needs to be taught and what students are preparing for.
+So as educators grapple with new ways of communicating with students outside of the classroom, it’s a good time to reflect on how this disruptive crisis can help teachers define what learning should look like for Generation Z and beyond.

 What is education and students like today?

 Most of the students in our educational institutions today are from Generation Z, a generation that has grown up in a truly globalized world.
 Members of this generation, most of whom are now 25 years old, are likely reflecting on their education.
 This, as a result of a global pandemic, with canceled exams, postponed sporting events and even virtual graduations.
 Members of this generation, most of whom are now 25, are likely reflecting on their education.
 This, as a result of a global pandemic, with cancelled exams, postponed sporting events and even virtual graduations.